 - Inspect your flue pipe to make sure there are no holes in your pipe that could leak carbon monoxide and no signs of corrosion.
 While small holes can be patched, corroded pipes must be replaced.

 - Change your air filter.
 Your annual furnace check-up is a great time to check this off your to-do list.
 You’ll want to make sure you use the correct type of air filter for your unit.

 ABC Can Repair And Maintain Your Furnace

 Furnace problems can make your home uncomfortable, and most homeowners have neither the knowledge nor the time to effectively troubleshoot most of these problems.
-The licensed professionals (TACLA 23753C) at ABC Home & Commercial Services can quickly handle any type of furnace problem you may run across.
+The licensed professionals at ABC Home & Commercial Services can quickly handle any type of furnace problem you may run across.
 We even offer 24/7 emergency services for those middle of the night repairs that can’t wait until the morning.
 With ABC’s help, you’ll be able to stay warm and cozy inside even when temperatures drop.